markterweele/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 ---
-title: Configure Windows Update for Business
+title: Configure Windows Update client policies
 manager: aaroncz
-description: You can use Group Policy or your mobile device management (MDM) service to configure Windows Update for Business settings for your devices. ms.service: windows-client
+description: You can use Group Policy or your mobile device management (MDM) service to configure Windows Update client policies for your devices. ms.service: windows-client
 author: mestew
 ms.localizationpriority: medium